Chambo88/DekuCards/fastApi/alembic/README.md

 # Generate a New Migration:

-`alembic revision --autogenerate -m "Your migration message"`
+`python alembic revision --autogenerate -m "Your migration message"`

 # Apply Migrations in Online Mode: